What other travelers are saying about Kamaishi Unosumai Memorial Stadium

 This is a place that I hope will be used to help with the reconstruction of the disaster area and revitalize the town!

-"The City of Steel and Rugby" opened in August 2018 as the venue for the 2019 Rugby World Cup.
-Kamaishi is a rugby-loving region known nationwide for the Nippon Steel Kamaishi Rugby Club, which achieved seven consecutive victories in the Japan Championships during the Showa era (v^ー°).
-Currently, the Kamaishi Seawaves are active here!
-The compact 6,000-seat stadium features a well-maintained, vibrant green lawn.
-Maintenance must be challenging.
-Built on the site of an elementary and junior high school completely destroyed in the Great East Japan Earthquake, it serves as a symbol of Kamaishi's recovery and hope.
-Cedar trees, damaged by the 2017 forest fires in the city, are now being used, and the soothing scent of cedar permeates the restrooms and other areas. 😊 It's unclear whether the stadium can be used for ball games other than rugby.
-It appears open for tours, trials, and training camps.
+"The town of steel and rugby" Kamaishi was newly built in August 2018 as a venue for the 2019 Rugby World Cup.
+Kamaishi is a region where rugby is popular, and was known nationwide during the Showa era when the Nippon Steel Kamaishi Rugby Club achieved 7 consecutive victories in the Japan Championship (v^ー°).
+Currently, they are active as the Kamaishi Seawaves rugby team!
+It is a compact stadium with 6,000 seats.
+The turf is well-maintained and is a vibrant green to the eye ✨ It must be hard work to maintain it.
+It was built on the site of an elementary and junior high school that was completely destroyed in the Great East Japan Earthquake, and is a symbol of Kamaishi's recovery and hope.
+Cedar that was damaged in the 2017 forest fire in the city was used, and the toilets and other areas are filled with the scent of cedar, which is very soothing 😊 It is unclear whether it can be used for ball games other than rugby ⚽ It seems that it can be used for visits/trials/training camps